hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 **Weight**: 598 g
 **R-Value**: 4.1

-The Big Agnes Insulated Air Core Ultra is a super light 3-season sleeping pad for temperatures down to -9 C.
+The Big Agnes Insulated Air Core Ultra is a super light 3-season sleeping pad for temperatures down to -9 °C.

 It has a 25% increased durability and tear strength and an antimicrobial treatment.